Essence of Bhutan

 Day 03

-Breakfast at the hotel.
-Early in the morning, we will begin a full day of exploration through the exuberant valley of Punakha, which at 1,200m above sea level always has a warmer climate and in which, among others bananas and oranges are easily grown.
+Full day of exploration through the exuberant valley of Punakha, which at 1,200 m above sea level always has a warmer climate and in which, among others bananas and oranges are easily grown.
 The morning begins with a short walk through the farms and rice paddies to reach Chimmi Lhakhang, a fifteenth-century fertility temple dedicated to Drukpa Kuenley, a Tibetan Buddhist saint, perhaps better known as the “Divine Fool”.
 This site has long been a pilgrimage for couples who want to start a family.

 Lunch included in the hotel.